openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

         ambassadors organized a large number of well-attended talks and workshops; there was the openSUSE keynote; and at the booth many visitors brought their laptops to be equipped with a fresh openSUSE installation.
-In short, we made quite an impact at the conference and brought fun with us!FigureÂ 14, Izabel Valverde discusses openSUSE at our booth
+In short, we made quite an impact at the conference and brought fun with us!FigureÂ 14, â€œIzabel Valverde discusses openSUSE at our boothâ€
 >
 > </blockquote>